XavaDigital/ServerlessSaas/README.md

 When a user signs up, we automatically create a team for that user.
 It's important to understand that this only happens when no team ID is provided during sign up.
 If we do have a team ID, this means the user is joining an existing team.
 If you look at the `onUserCreate` Cloud Function inside `functions/users/index.ts` you see that we call the `createTeam` function when a new user document is created (and no team ID is provided).
 When we create a new team, we make the team ID the same as the user ID so we can easily check the user's plan when team members are logged in (in the `getPlan` helper you can see that we check if the user is a team owner and if not, we check the plan of the team owner).

-When a new team is created, another Cloud Function runs to update the team owners document.
+When a new team is created, another Cloud Function runs to update the team owners' document.
 The `onTeamCreate` function will set the `isTeamOwner` property to `true` on the user that signed up.

 #### Invite members

 Team owners can invite new members to their team.
 Invites are send by calling the Cloud Function `sendTeamInviteEmail` from `pages/account/team`.
 If you have set up Postmark, then this will send out a email with an invite link.
 This link will contain the following query params: `teamId=<TEAM_ID>&email=<INVITED_EMAIL>`.
 When the invited user goes to that page we fetch the Team name and pre-fill the email field.
-When this users signs up, the same `onUserCreate` functions gets called but this time it will not create a team but updates the user inside the team with the given ID.
+When this user signs up, the same `onUserCreate` functions get called but this time it will not create a team but updates the user inside the team with the given ID.
 If the user exists on the team, the status will be updated to `active`.

 Not: Users can only be part of 1 team.
-They can't join multiple teams or be both team owner as a member in a different team.
+They can't join multiple teams or be both team owner as a member of a different team.

 ---